Haoyang113/UPose/README.md

 For more info on how UPose calculates joint angles from media pipe world coordinates [read our tutorial](UPose.md).

+For direct access to UPose from Python, use [https://pypi.org/project/upose/0.1.0/](https://pypi.org/project/upose/0.1.0/).

 ## ✍ Cite as
 If you use this repository in your research please cite as: